 - Getting used to the type and style of questions that come up.

-- Precise questions – a right answer well explained - photo questions.
+- Precise questions – the right answer well explained - photo questions.

 - The wide variety of questions and picture questions.